How AlphaBot Works

 -15%

-Emergency Breaker
+Circuit Breaker

 TWAP anti-MEV protection ensures buy-and-burn operations cannot be sandwiched by MEV bots.
 Burns are executed over time at weighted average prices, not in a single vulnerable transaction.